Cruise Ship Review: The Norwegian Star

 Each stateroom has more than enough storage.
 The mattresses are very comfortable, and each room comes with a coffee maker and all the fixings for tea and coffee.
 The bathrooms provide shower gel and shampoo in dispensers in the shower.
 The showers can be hand held or used from the wall.
 For passengers fortunate enough to have balconies, the balconies are roomy, with at least 2 chairs and one small table.
 The paneling is dark and brightened by red maritime carpets.

 Having taken a Transatlantic cruise from Copenhagen, Denmark to Miami, Florida, I am very much aware of the Norwegian Star and all the positive attributes she has to offer cruise passengers.
-Entertainment varies from song and dance numbers from the Norwegian Star singers and dancers, to magicians, comedians, jugglers and hypnotists.
+Entertainment varies from song and dance numbers from the Norwegian Star singers and dancers to magicians, comedians, jugglers, and hypnotists.
 These performances are usually offered at night so people can go to dinner and then attend a show.
-Also, evening musical entertainment is offered in each of the bars and in the main atrium.
+Also, evening musical entertainment is offered in each of the bars and the main atrium.
 These musicians vary from guitarists to keyboard players to small musical ensembles.